scaffoldly/scaffoldly-examples/README.md

 ## Introduction

-[Scaffoldly](https://scaffoldly.dev) allows you to run **any HTTP server** on AWS Lambda.
+[Scaffoldly](https://scaffoldly.dev) allows you to run **any HTTP server** inside AWS Lambda.
 It requires **no code** changes to your existing server and a very basic configuration in the project's `Cargo.toml`.
 Deployments can be done locally or in GitHub Actions (see below).

-In this example, we're running a [hyper](https://crates.io/crates/hyper) server in AWS Lambda, and the `scaffoldly` toolchain handles packaging, deployment, and AWS Lambda HTTP traffic.
+In this example, we're running a [hyper](https://crates.io/crates/hyper) server in AWS Lambda, and the `scaffoldly` toolchain handles packaging, deployment, and routing of AWS Lambda HTTP requests.

 ## Project Creation